 Step 3 - Set up your campaign in Mailchimp

-- Select the list or list segment you want to send to, then click Next.
+- Select the audience or audience segment you want to send to, then click Next.

 - Enter your campaign details and choose your tracking options, then click Next.